dave-lanigan/faxx-app/README.md

 Utilizing HTMX and JinjaX, Python developers can create web performant applications without having to learn JavaScript and thereby avoiding clunky and slow Python UI frameworks.

-This template also uses uses [daisyUI](https://daisyui.com/components/swap/) for CSS, [lucia](https://lucia-auth.com/) for authentication and [SQLModel](https://sqlmodel.tiangolo.com/) for the database ORM.
+This template also uses uses [daisyUI](https://daisyui.com/components/swap/) for CSS and [SQLModel](https://sqlmodel.tiangolo.com/) for the database ORM.

 ## Try ithttps://sqlmodel.tiangolo.com/
 ```bash